Who We Are

 Prototype to Product

-Here at Super-Releaser, we believe in application oriented robotics and are attempting to take human error and assembly time out of the process of prototyping robots as much as possible.
-We believe that soft robots (or plionics) have applications everywhere from prosthetics to orthotics, exploratory robots to industrial manipulators, but they've yet to be seriously applied to these problems because of the time consuming assembly process and unpredictability with things like like seams in soft materials and air lines routed through rubber.
+At Super-Releaser, we believe in application oriented robotics.
+We are attempting to take human error and assembly time out of the equation as much as possible.
+We believe that soft robots have applications everywhere from prosthetics, to exploratory robots, to industrial manipulators, but they've yet to be seriously applied there because of the time consuming assembly process and unpredictable results.
+Things like like seams in soft materials and air lines routed through rubber have confounded their development.

-One of the most crucial breakthroughs in our experiments has been discovering ways of making seamless silicone robots.
-Using soluble cores we are able to create complex internal channels, bladders, and feed lines inside a continuous silicone skin.
-The cores, once the molds have been poured and the silicone is cured, are gently washed out of the robot and it's ready to be plugged in and powered up.
+One of our most crucial breakthroughs a method for making seamless silicone robots.
+Using soluble cores we are able to create complex internal chambers and air lines with a single casting.
+Once the core is removed, the robot is ready to be plugged in.